-- Exits: Students must exit the building at the end of the school day and leave the vicinity of the building as quickly as possible.
-Students may not loiter in the building, on school grounds or in the vicinity of the building at the close of the school day. - Students may not invite visitors into the school without authorisation.
+• Exits: Students must exit the building at the end of the school day and leave the vicinity of the building as quickly as possible.
+Students may not loiter in the building, on school grounds or in the vicinity of the building at the close of the school day.